geeky-rishu/git-for-devops/README.md

-This Repository is for understanding Git concepts
+This Repository is for understanding Git concepts for DevOps.